 The above image indicates the importance of the skills required based on different roles.

-Programming, Data Visualization, Communication, Data Intuition, Statistics, Data Wrangling, Machine Learning, Software Engineering, and Mathematics are the required skills for anyone who wants to enter into Data Science space.
+Programming, Data Visualization, Communication, Data Intuition, Statistics, Data Wrangling, Machine Learning, Software Engineering, and Mathematics are the required skills for anyone who wants to enter the Data Science space.

-The usage of Data Science in academia and in real life is vastly different.
-While in academia, Data Science is used to solve several cool projects like image recognition, face detection, etc.
+The usage of Data Science in academia and real life is vastly different.
+While in academia, It is used to solve several cool projects like image recognition, face detection, etc.

-On the other hand, in daily life, Data Science is used to prevent fraud, fingerprint detection, product recommendation, and so on.
+On the other hand, it is used to prevent fraud, fingerprint detection, product recommendation, and so on in daily life.

 The opportunities or scope in Data Science is boundless.
-As shown in the image above, a professional could work in several different roles in Data Science depending on their skill set and the level of expertise.
+As shown in the image above, a professional could work in several different roles in Data Science depending on thskillset set and level of expertise.

 Why do we need Data Science?

-It gives the opportunity to automate the tedious processes and produce such outstanding results which might not have been possible in manual work.
+It allows automating the tedious processes and produce such outstanding results, which might not have been possible in manual work.

-This survey by Forbes shows that Data Science is the future and it is here to stay.
+This survey by Forbes shows that it is the future, and it is here to stay.
 The days of manual work is over, and Data Science would automate every such task.
-Hence, if you want to remain relevant in the industry in the future, it’s necessary that you learn the various aspects and increase your chances of always being employed.
+Hence, if you want to remain relevant in the industry in the future, you must learn the various aspects and increase your chances of always being employed.

 If you are a graduate or a working professional, it’s high time that you hope onto the Data Science ship and get yourself involved in the Data Science community.

 This has been a guide to What is Data Science.
-Here we discussed a various subset of data science, its life cycle, advantage, scope, etc. You can also go through our other suggested articles to learn more –
+Here we discussed various subsets of data science, its life cycle, advantage, scope, etc. You can also go through our other suggested articles to learn more –